covjson/specification/profiles.md

 #### MultiPointSeries profile

-- A domain with MultiPointSeries profile must have the axes `"composite"` and `"t"`.
+- A domain with MultiPointSeries profile MUST have the axes `"composite"` and `"t"`.
-- The axis `"composite"` must have the data type `"Tuple"` and the component identifiers `"x","y","z"` or `"x","y"`.
+- The axis `"composite"` MUST have the data type `"Tuple"` and the component identifiers `"x","y","z"` or `"x","y"`.

 Example:
 ```js